 I treat a full range of psychiatric disorders and specialize in medication management of anxiety, mood disorders, and psychotic disorders.
 My experience enables me to offer effective individualized outpatient psychiatric care.

 Anyone can develop an emotional or mental illness — you, a family member, a friend, or a neighbor.
 Some disorders are mild, while others are serious and long-lasting.
-These conditions can be diagnosed and treated.
-Most people can live better lives after treatment.
+These conditions can be diagnosed and treated by a psychiatrist .
+Most people can live better lives after mental health treatment.
 Psychotherapeutic medications are an increasingly important element in the successful treatment of emotional or mental illness.

 Depression, fear, and anxiety are some of the most common and uncomfortable emotions that we can experience at some point in our lives.
 Depression and anxiety disorders are different, but commonly occur together and have similar treatments: counseling (psychotherapy) or medication, such as antidepressants, or both.
 People with depression often experience symptoms similar to those of an anxiety disorder, such as nervousness, irritability, and problems sleeping and concentrating.
 Each disorder has its own causes and its own emotional and behavioral symptoms.
 Through counseling and treatment, you can often recover motivation, perspective, and joy that you once had in your life.

 PTSD, or Post Traumatic Stress Disorder, is a psychiatric disorder that can occur following the experience or witnessing of a life-threatening events such as military combat, natural disasters, terrorist incidents, serious accidents, or physical or sexual assault in adult or childhood.
 PTSD sufferers often develop additional disorders such as depression, substance abuse, problems of memory and cognition.
 The disorder is also associated with impairment of the person’s ability to function in social or family life, including occupational instability, marital problems and divorces, family discord, and difficulties in parenting.